DeterGent-Legion/MeGa_SaTaN/Update_History.md

 ### Set Limit For Help (Only Mods & Owners)

 ### Add Setrank & Info [Reply] Example: setrank <rank>[Reply] & info [Reply]

+### Add Helper.lua | If User Send A Command With !
+Bot Return Use Without Any Symbols.

 # How Can I Install It?